thecauagames/Renzo/README.md

 And now wait to install.
 After installing discord.js, you now only need a text editor.
 It's recommended that you use Visual Studio Code to run the code, for running the code, use Code Runner extension. 🏃

-You can install VSCode on their site: [VSCode's Installer Site](https://code.visualstudio.com/Download)
+You can install VSCode on their site: [Install VSCode here](https://code.visualstudio.com/Download)

 ## ✍️ And now it's time to code!
 After installing everything you can now code, help everything and it's done!